Exposure Therapy: Benefits For Mental Health And Anxiety

 Exposure therapy is a psychological treatment that aims to break negative cycles of avoidance, which may cause a person to feel chronic or intense pain and suffering and may impact their daily functioning due to a specific phobia.

-There are specific ways to conduct exposure therapy—which qualified exposure therapists will have learned in specific training—so that participants are gradually exposed to become more acclimated to stimuli they perceive as threatening.
+There are specific ways to conduct exposure therapy—which qualified exposure therapists will have learned in training—so that their participants are gradually exposed to become more acclimated to the stimuli they perceive as threatening.
 In vivo exposure therapy and imaginal exposure therapy are two of these specializations.

 Each feared stimulus is ranked according to the intensity of anxiety the participant feels when they experience it, known as the fear hierarchy.
 In terms of the order, stimuli on the fear hierarchy may be presented in one of three ways in exposure therapy: via flooding, graded exposure, or systematic desensitization therapy.
-Exposure therapy techniques include:
+Techniques include:

 • Flooding is a technique where the provider will present the most intense or feared version of the stimulus or stimuli first.
 As participants continue with this intervention, the most anxiety-provoking stimuli will often tend to cause less intense reactions over time.